 Joelle’s has worked with a range of intergovernmental organisations, parliaments, governments, non-governmental organisations as well as human rights defenders, academics, lawyers, think tanks, law-enforcement officials, businesses, faith leaders and journalists.

 She has focused recent work on the compelling role that religion plays in today’s world and its multifaceted effects on security, conflict, human rights, society and identity.
 She has worked on a variety of topics relating to politics, religion and the rule of law, human rights principles and analysis, freedom of religion and conscience, freedom of speech internet freedom, anti-blasphemy laws across the world, incitement to hatred and intolerance, countering violent extremism and business and human rights.
 Joelle has extensively published on allegations of blasphemy, which often target political dissidents, religious minorities, academics and freethinkers.
-Currently a member of the OSCE/ODIHR Panel of Experts on Freedom of Religion or Belief, Joelle has guest-lectured and has participated in many debates on questions linked to violence committed in the name of religion and different legal cultures around freedom of expression worldwide.
+A member of the OSCE/ODIHR Panel of Experts on Freedom of Religion or Belief (2016-2022), Joelle has guest-lectured and has participated in many debates on questions linked to violence committed in the name of religion and different legal cultures around freedom of expression worldwide.

 In addition to her professional collaborations, she has also published in many papers including The Economist, The Huffington Post, Foreign Policy, The Brookings Institution, The World Affairs Journal, The European Voice, EU Observer, The Jerusalem Post, Ha’aretz, The Budapest Times, Le Monde, Libération, La Règle du Jeu, Le Temps, La Tribune de Genève and ProChoix.